 Police investigate ‘plane suicide’ of student Alana Cutland in Madagascar

-Police on the island of Madagascar are investigating whether a British teenager deliberately threw herself to her death after escaping from a tiny two-door plane as it flew over the savanna.
+Police on the paradise island of Madagascar are investigating whether a British teenager deliberately threw herself to her death after escaping from a tiny two-door plane as it cruised over the savanna.

 Cambridge University student Alana Cutland, 19, fell from the light aircraft after carrying out research in the remote area of Anjajavy on July 25, despite desperate efforts from others on board to keep her inside the plane.

 Her body has not yet been recovered.

 Police photographs recreating Ms Cutland's final moments appear to show the pilot and the second passenger grasping hold of the victim's leg as she hangs out of the plane.

 Ms Cutland eventually plummeted to her death after a tense struggle to free herself.

 Local police chief Sinola Nomenjahary told The Sun: "The Cessna C168 aircraft was taking off from Anjajavy with three people aboard, including (passenger Ruth) Johnson, Alana and the pilot.

 "After 10 minutes of flight, Alana undid her seatbelt and unlocked the right door of the plane and tried to get out.

 "Ms Johnson fought for five minutes trying to hold her, but when she was exhausted and out of breath she let go.